uetsymphonique/mitre-knowledge-base/tactics_md/TA0008-lateral-movement.md

 [SSH Hijacking](https://attack.mitre.org/techniques/T1563/001) differs from use of [SSH](https://attack.mitre.org/techniques/T1021/004) because it hijacks an existing SSH session rather than creating a new session using [Valid Accounts](https://attack.mitre.org/techniques/T1078).

-Detection:

-Use of SSH may be legitimate, depending upon the network environment and how it is used.
-Other factors, such as access patterns and activity that occurs after a remote login, may indicate suspicious or malicious behavior with SSH.
-Monitor for user accounts logged into systems they would not normally access or access patterns to multiple systems over a relatively short period of time.
-Also monitor user SSH-agent socket files being used by different users.

 #### T1563.002 - RDP Hijacking

 Description: